chff7cb/swissbank-api/README.md

 **See previous example of running with Docker.**

-The source project also contains a `local.env` file outlying these required parameters.
+The source project also contains a [`local.env`](local.env) file outlying these required parameters.

-### Docker Compose

-Finally there's also a `docker-compose` file that wraps up the construction of a container image using the available Dockerfile and running a DynamoDB local container as well as the required configuration parameters.

 ### DynamoDB on AWS cloud